Nevenall/Shift-X/System/01 Basics.md

 ### Action Ratings

-There are 11 **actions** in the game that the player characters use to overcome obstacles.
+There are 12 **actions** in the game that the player characters use to overcome obstacles.

 ::: columns
 - Acrobatics
-- Command
 - Fight
+- Inspire
 - Know
+- Meance
 - Move
 - Socialize
 - Spy